 COVID-19’s Impact on the MRO Industry

 One of the corners of the industry that has been gut-punched by the pandemic is the MRO (Maintenance, Repair, and Overhaul) sector.
-Instead of buying used parts to fix older aircraft and extend their lifespan, airline companies are choosing to retire planes altogether.
-For example, Delta Airlines will be retiring their entire fleet of Boeing 777s by the end of the year.
+Instead of buying used parts to fix older aircraft and extend their lifespan, airline companies are choosing to retire planes altogether due to a higher than usual number of parked planes.
+For example, Delta Airlines will be retiring its entire fleet of Boeing 777s by the end of the year.
 These retirements have really impacted the MRO sector.
 In fact, MRO companies are projected to lose about 45% of their expected revenue this year.
 However, while the numbers may look dire, MRO companies are actually projected to be one of the first aircraft sectors to start recovering economically.

 The question for both manufacturers and MRO companies is when they will see an uptick in orders and therefore revenue post-COVID-19.
 The assumption is that airplane manufacturers such as Boeing and Airbus will probably not see much of an increase in demand because of the airlines’ desire to save money after the huge losses they’ve taken.
 Instead, expect to see sudden growth for MRO companies.